loolaneshailesh/shailesh_22BCE0406_VIT_RESUMESCREENER/README.md

 ---

-## 🚀 How to Run This Project Locally
+## 🚀 Two Ways to Run This Project Locally

+There are two ways to run this application on your machine.
+The **Vite Method** is recommended for development, while the **Standalone File Method** is a quick and easy way to preview the app without any setup.

+### Method 1: For Developers (Recommended)

 This project is set up to run locally using **Vite**, a modern frontend build tool.
-Follow these simple steps to get the application running on your machine.
+This is the most secure and feature-rich way to run the application.

-### Step 1: Create the Environment File
+#### Step 1: Create the Environment File
 This file securely stores your secret API key.

 1. In the root directory of the project, create a new file named **`.env`**.
-2. Open the `.env` file and add your Google Gemini API key in the following format.
+2. Open the `.env` file and add your Google Gemini API key.
 You can get a free key from [Google AI Studio](https://aistudio.google.com/app/apikey).

     ```
     VITE_API_KEY=your_gemini_api_key_goes_here
     ```
     **Important:** The variable name **must** start with `VITE_` for the application to be able to access it.

-### Step 2: Install Dependencies
+#### Step 2: Install Dependencies
 This command will download all the necessary libraries (like React) that the project needs to run.

 1. Open your terminal in the project's root folder.